Why do we have different document types available?

 Reflection

-A Reflection is like a thoughtful pause: a moment to consider how an event or activity has impacted a child’s learning.
+A Reflection gives you a chance to look back and think about what's working and what could be improved.
+It's like a thoughtful pause: a moment to consider how an event or activity has impacted a child's learning.
+Reflections help you grow as an educator by giving you insights into your teaching practices.

 Summative Assessment